lostjared/libacidcam/README.md

 # libacidcam

-To watch all the creations I have created with this project checkout my YouTube playlist: https://www.youtube.com/playlist?list=PLUgo--lX2kmr6ikfz0hPlez1-jbGAYuTZ

 This version shares some code with Acid Cam v2 OSX, so sometimes when I update the parts that are shared show up in both projects. libacidcam uses C++/OpenCV and Autotools, and this macOS program uses Objective-C++/Cocoa/OpenCV and Xcode

 When upgrading to new versions of Acid Cam Qt, acidcam-cli or any other project that uses libacidcam: